lumamy310/Project_Euler/README.md

 # Project_Euler
-Code for Project Euler Solutions
+Code for Project Euler Solutions.
 I am unable to share my code outside of the first 100 problems.
 Per the site, "We hope that you enjoyed solving this problem.
 Please do not deprive others of going through the same process by publishing your solution outside of Project Euler.